 Impressively, this includes the gaming feature once available only in much more expensive routers, like the flagship GT-AC5300.
 The screenshots below will walk you through its main features.
 All of them worked well in my testing.

 Generally, home users will appreciate AiProtection that protects the entire network from online threats in real-time.
 There’s also Adaptive QoS that automatically distributes Internet bandwidth to deliver the best user experience.

 Asus RT-AC86U’s features via screenshots

 I had two RT-AC86U units and personally had a lot of fun with AiMesh, a feature Asus introduced earlier this year.

 AiMesh allows for combining two routers into a kick-ass Wi-Fi mesh system.
 One works as the primary router, and the other automatically extends the Wi-Fi network.

 Among other things, an AiMesh network has all the features of the primary router.
 Also, you won't need to register an account with Asus for it to work.

-Note that the AiMesh is an ongoing feature and, for now, is still in an early stage and might not have everything you’d find in other purpose-built mesh systems.
-Still, I believe this feature is a huge development and dedicated an entire post to it.
+Note that the AiMesh is an ongoing feature and, for now, is still in an early stage and might not have everything you'd find in other purpose-built mesh systems.
+Still, I believe this feature is a considerable development and dedicated an entire post to it.
 Follow the link for more.